GloriaSalome20/Training_Nov_ECR/learners/setup.md

 lesson and receive feedback.
 This session will have a mix of R and Python coders, so you will actually be teaching people something new!

-Take some time today or tomorrow to create a group of three people.
-Make sure all of your are familiar with the same programming language (R or Python).
+Take some time today or tomorrow to create a group of two people.
+Make sure all of your are familiar with the same programming language (R).
 Begin to think about something you really enjoy about your programming language that you might like to share with others.
 Whatever it is, it must be *small*!
 Examples include: